cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

     // all assertions passed (except sequence check), we can alter state

-    // always set the acknowledgement so that it can be verified on the other side provableStore.set(
-      packetAcknowledgementPath(packet.destPort, packet.destChannel, packet.sequence),
-      hash(acknowledgement)
-    )

     if (channel.order === ORDERED) {
       nextSequenceRecv = provableStore.get(nextSequenceRecvPath(packet.destPort, packet.destChannel))
       abortTransactionUnless(packet.sequence === nextSequenceRecv)
       nextSequenceRecv = nextSequenceRecv + 1
       provableStore.set(nextSequenceRecvPath(packet.destPort, packet.destChannel), nextSequenceRecv)
-    } else
+    } else {
-      abortTransactionUnless(provableStore.get(packetAcknowledgementPath(packet.destPort, packet.destChannel, packet.sequence) === null))
+      // for unordered channels we must set the receipt so it can be verified on the other side abortTransactionUnless(provableStore.get(packetReceiptPath(packet.destPort, packet.destChannel, packet.sequence) === null))
+      provableStore.set(
+        packetReceiptPath(packet.destPort, packet.destChannel, packet.sequence),
+        ""
+      )
+    }

     // log that a packet has been received & acknowledged emitLogEntry("recvPacket", {sequence: packet.sequence, timeoutHeight: packet.timeoutHeight,